twbs/bootstrap/site/docs/4.4/components/forms.md

 {% capture callout %}
 ##### Input group validations
 For input groups, put feedback messages as a sibling element of the input group and add the `.is-{valid|invalid}` class to the `.input-group`.
 Placing feedback messages in a input group encounters border radius issues.
-[See this comment for a workaround](https://github.com/twbs/bootstrap/issues/29439).
+[See this comment for workaround](https://github.com/twbs/bootstrap/issues/25110#issuecomment-586565165).
 {% endcapture %}
 {% include callout.html content=callout type="warning" %}